 What we do

 The Education, Justice and Memory network (EdJAM) is a collaborative, international network of researchers, educators and civil society organisations committed to creative ways to teach and learn about the violent past.
-We believe that it isn’t possible to build a culture of peace and non-violence, as Sustainable Development Goal target 4.7 envisions, teaching and learning about past violence and injustice and their legacies in the present.
+We believe that it isn’t possible to build a culture of peace and non-violence, as Sustainable Development Goal target 4.7 envisions, without teaching and learning about past violence and injustice and their legacies in the present.
 Therefore, EdJAM supports and develops new ways to teach and learn about conflict, violence, colonialism, imperialism and racism, including by funding research projects around the world.

 EdJAM will commission research to develop and understand creative practices for teaching and learning about the violent past, with a focus on research led by colleagues in the global south, early career researchers and researchers from under-represented groups.